 "People overseas may form the notion that that is typical of Australia, whereas I'd say it is typical of a very small minority.
 It is not indicative of Australian society," he says.

-"But I don't want to suggest that everything here is wonderful because cultural diversity is always difficult for societies to manage."'Like everywhere else'
+"But I don't want to suggest that everything here is wonderful because cultural diversity is always difficult for societies to manage."

 Perhaps Australia's trump card against that hardcore of bigots is a general acceptance that this is a land built and constantly rejuvenated by immigration.